 Sometimes rejection can be personal.
 But a lot of times, it’s not.
 You didn’t get the job because someone else had previously known and worked with the team, not because you weren’t good enough.
 Your friend didn’t “like” your Instagram post because she didn’t see it — or didn’t have a free finger to click that button.

 4. Assume the best, rather than the worst.

 We need to train ourselves to make allowances rather than assume the worst.
 Maybe they didn’t text for a second date because they got a job offer out of state, or their ex got back in touch.
 Perhaps it had nothing to do with not liking you.
 We often have no idea what’s going on on the other side of the situation.
 And to be more resilient, we sometimes need to choose the assumption that’s less painful and less hurtful.

 Planning something else with friends goes much farther to reinforce you you’re not a loser — and you are part of your tribe.
 We need to reteach ourselves and those around us to get back out there after rejection (whether it’s applying for other jobs or not taking a dating hiatus).
 Withdrawing doesn’t help the overall goal.

 I hope this article served as a helpful reminder or confidence boost.
-If anything, please feel free to reach out to me with any thoughts, concerns, or questions.
-And have a beautiful evening!
+Please feel free to reach out to me with any thoughts, concerns, or questions.